 Group participants into pairs.
 Have participants grab one piece of equipment (foam ball or block) and line up on the horizontal side line.
-A leader/teacher calls out two or more body parts that partners must connect between themselves and the equipment.
+The adult calls out two or more body parts that partners must connect between themselves and the equipment.
 For example: "connect two elbows and one knee".
 The partners will then move across the gym holding the piece of equipment off the ground between the selected body parts.

-Note: Teacher/leader can choose between jumping jacks or restarting the challenge if the equipment drops or hits the ground
+Adult can choose between jumping jacks or restarting the challenge if the equipment drops or hits the ground.

+Game 2

-Game 2 Jump Battle
+Jump Battle

 Working with one other person, learners try to jump as far as they can.
-Give each learner a bean bag or object to mark their jump with.
-From a line/starting point, the first person jumps as far as they can from a standing position and marks the back of their heel with their bean bag/object.
+Give each learner an object to mark their jump with.
+From a starting point, the first person jumps as far as they can from a standing position, and marks the back of their heel with their object.
 The next person then jumps and sets their own mark.
 The children continue to jump attempting to get further than their mark each time.
 Encourage learners to give advice to the person jumping, looking to see if the jumper is using their arms, bending their legs to generate force on take off or absorb force on landing.